 Today the most successful applications of blockchain are in cryptocurrencies such as bitcoin.
 Using blockchain to support the grid will offer additional challenges - some of which may necessitate keeping third parties in place.

 It’s unclear how far we can go with blockchain and the grid.
 Currently applications of blockchain in the energy industry are limited to small pilot scale projects.
 Even in more widespread cryptocurrency applications the technology is still not considered mature.

 Our transition towards a physically decentralized, small scale and clean electricity system is well underway.
 Blockchain is not necessary for this transition to happen.
 Yet it could be a useful tool in developing a more secure, efficient and open electricity grid.

 The transmission & distribution system operator

-I’m excited about the potential for blockchain to be the transaction and control layer for the grid.
-Blockchain could enable a living, self-organizing grid powered by smart contracts.
+Blockchain might have a role to play in transaction and control layers of the grid.
+Blockchain could enable a living, self-organizing grid.
 Smart contracts would automatically match generators with consumers, balancing the grid in near real time.
 Virtual power plants and storage could also be dispatched using smart contracts.

 This blockchain would provide an excellent database for managing grid operations.
-Data would be available for every transaction – price, quantity and time all down to a fine scale.
-This dataset would also allow more accurate forecasts of generation & demand.
-More accurate forecasts will reduce spinning reserve and imbalance costs.
+Price, quantity and time data would be available for every transaction.
+This dataset would allow more accurate forecasts of generation & demand.
+More accurate forecasts can reduce spinning reserve and imbalance costs.

-Blockchain is the first technology that can identify of the origin of electricity.
+Blockchain migh also play a role in identifying the origin of electricity.
 This would simplify certification of renewable generation or tracking carbon emissions.